BeatrisIlieva/devto-articles/unpublished-articles/first-class-function.md

 A pure function in JavaScript is a function that when receiving one and the same input it always returns the same output.
 Pure functions do not have 'side effects' -> their result do not depend on conditions that would change the result.

-An example for not a pure function:
+An example for an inpure function is the following because it depends on outer dependency and it result is not predictable.

 ```javascript
 const arr = [1, 2, 3, 4, 5];